NIEM/NIEM.github.io/niem-releases/5.0/index.md

 - Reestablished the structures:sequenceID attribute [(#154)](https://github.com/NIEM/NIEM-Releases/issues/154)

+- Updated the conformance targets to correspond with the new 5.0 version of the NDR:

+## Naming and Design Rules (NDR) Specification Updates

+The following sections show some of the key changes between the 4.0 and 5.0 versions of the NDR.

 ### New conformance targets

-To specify that your NIEM XML schema should conform to the **NDR 5.0 reference rule set (REF)**, use the new NDR 5.0 REF conformance target:
+To specify that your NIEM XML schema should conform to the **NDR 5.0 reference rule set (REF)** (like release schemas), use the new NDR 5.0 REF conformance target:

 ```xml
 <xs:schema